A Good War: Mobilizing Canada for the Climate Emergency

 War!
 What Is It Good For?

 Despite incorporating war in his narrative, Klein’s book is not particularly controversial.
-Indeed, that what he’s advocating for is the widespread mobilization and action that we would expect in times of emergency.
+Indeed, what he’s advocating for is the widespread mobilization and action that we would expect in times of emergency.
 The climate crisis is just that.
 A genuine threat to life and human civilization.

 Acknowledging this threat should consequently unleash the necessary response from our collective societies.
 Scientists have already presented us with the data.
 We need to act, and quickly.
 According to the last IPCC report, we were allocated just 12 years to take serious action.
 Clearly, we are running low on time.

-Thankfully, scientists and history have also offered solutions.
+Thankfully, scientists and historians have also offered solutions.
 We can turn the tide on planetary climate change.
 We can implement a Green New Deal and mobilize our governments, economies, and industries.
 It will of course take considerable work, but we have come together before in times of crisis.
 We can do it again.💪

 We encourage our readers to borrow books when they can, but if you choose to purchase a copy, click here to order via Amazon, and support this blog in the process.